 To cool the hard-cooked eggs before peeling or storing.
 Turn the heat off and allow to cool slightly.
 Remove the cover and fill the pan with filtered ice.
 Let the hard-cooked eggs sit in the icy water for 15 to 20 minutes.
 Peel and enjoy.

 - Easy to Peel.
 By putting a warm egg into icy water, as the egg cools it will contract and draw moisture through the porous outer shell making it easier to peel, another reason to use purified water when preparing hard-cooked eggs.

 - Cookware and Range Types.
 In 5-Ply cookware you will want to place a paper towel in the bottom of the pan as a heat diffuser to prevent eggs from scorching.
 In 7-Ply and 9-Ply cookware you do not need a paper towel.

 - Storage.
-Once eggs are cooked, they’ll last for about one week regardless of the storage method.
 The best way to store hard-cooked eggs is in a covered container in the refrigerator.
 If the eggs have already been peeled, place in the container and cover with a damp paper towel.

 More on Egg Safety

 Although an Eggshell appears to be solid, it is composed of as many as 8,000 microscopic pores made of tiny calcium carbonate crystals that allow for the transfer of moisture, gases, and bacteria (e.g., Salmonella) between the inner and outer eggshell.